longkai/essays/articles/2017/xiaolongtongxue.com/README.md

 README.md  qq.jpg
 ```

-The *README.md* is your document which will be rendered as a web page, you could, however, change the file name pattern with willcard, see the configuration.
+The *README.md* is your document which will be rendered as a web page, you could, however, change the file name pattern with willcard, see the configuration section.
 Its URL path is `/articles/2017/how-does-qq-know-who-i-am`, same layout as directory.

 You could import any image relative in you repository directory, or internet resources, of course.
 Suppose you have a full image along with its thumbnail, called `nice.jpg` for instance, by convention the full image should be named as `nice@full.jpg`.